-3 STARTING DATE, FUNDING INSTRUMENTS, AND GRANT AMOUNT
+STARTING DATE, FUNDING INSTRUMENTS, AND GRANT AMOUNT

-Within the two described themes under the heading of "Health" (cf. section 2.2 and section 2.3) it is possible to apply for DFF-Research Project1 (thematic) and DFF-Research Project2 (thematic).
+Within the two described themes under the heading of "Climate" (cf. section 2.2 and section 2.3) it is possible to apply for different funding instruments.
+Within the theme of "Independent green research" it is only possible to apply for DFF-Research Project1 (thematic).
+Within the theme of "Arctic research - Climate change and sustainable arctic communities" it is possible to apply for both DFF-Research Project1 (thematic) and DFF-Research Project2 (thematic).